 Use the free telescope on the terrace to spot bottlenose dolphins.

 Outside on the terrace, gaze down 300 feet (90 metres) to the rocks below.
 If you’re lucky (we weren’t) you can see bottlenose dolphins in the sea; there’s a telescope on the terrace that’s free for visitors.

-Apparently the dolphins are partial to the pickings from the fish farm you’ll see out in the bay; rather like a year-round free lunch.
+Apparently the dolphins are partial to the pickings from the fish farm you’ll see out in the bay, a year-round free lunch.

-Next to the lighthouse, you’ll see the stump of La Torre Bombarda, the old 16th century watchtower built to warn coastal communities of Berber pirate attacks from North Africa.
-They were a serious menace back in the day; the tower is part of a chain that stretches southward to Villajoyosa and beyond.
+Next to the lighthouse, you’ll see the stump of La Torre Bombarda.
+It was built in the 16th century watchtower to warn of Berber pirate attacks from North Africa.
+They were a serious menace back in the day.
+The tower was part of a chain that stretches southward to Villajoyosa and beyond.

 Then head back the way you came to the car park and enjoy the same fantastic views, but this time in reverse order!